 The Excel CONCATENATE Function

-The Excel CONCATENATE function joins together a series of supplied text strings or other values, into one combined text string.
+The Excel Concatenate function joins together a series of supplied text strings or other values, into one combined text string.

-The format of the function is:
+The syntax of the function is:

 CONCATENATE( text1, [text2], ... )

 where the text arguments are a set of one or more text strings or other values that you want to join together.

-- In current versions of Excel (Excel 2007 and later), you can supply up to 255 text arguments to the Concatenate function, but in Excel 2003, the Concatenate function can only accept up to 30 text arguments.
+- In current versions of Excel (Excel 2007 and later), you can supply up to 255 text arguments to the Concatenate function, but in Excel 2003, the function can only accept up to 30 text arguments.

 Using the & Operator to Concatenate